osmcode/osmcode.github.io/_libosmium_manual/01_introduction.md

 title: Introduction
 ---

 The OpenStreetMap project is growing at an enormous rate.
 Working with the OSM data becomes increasingly difficult, because there is just so much of it and because it gets more complex all the time.

 Osmium was developed as an answer to this challenge.
 After years of developing software to work with OSM data in many programming languages like Perl, Ruby, Java and even in XSLT, it became evident that something more was needed to efficiently work with these huge amounts of data.
 Processing speed was, of course, one big issue here, but the other one is available memory.
 Data processing tasks can be so much faster if their working set fits into memory, that it makes sense to think about this.
 Because Osmium is a C++ library it can make very efficient use of the main memory on your computer.
 Primitive objects such as integers and doubles, but also complex objects need only as much memory as is really necessary.
-There is not much management overhead needed in many cases, if the data structures are chosen carefully.
+There isn't a lot of management overhead needed in many cases, if the data structures are chosen carefully.

 Osmium has been in continuous development since it was borne in October 2010.
 And it has changed considerably over time.
 While the basic premise, to write a low-level efficient OSM library, is still true, it has become more and more powerful and at the same time easier to use.
 Osmium has been in production use nearly from day one, some parts of it have been ripped from earlier production code.
 Osmium is not an academic exercise, but it is used and it has shown its power many times.
 And while C++ might not be the easiest programming language to learn and Osmium might not be the easiest library to use, we try to make it as simple as possible to work with it, as long as this doesn't compromise efficiency too much.

 ## Header-only Library

 Osmium is a header-only library, so there is nothing to compile to build it.
 Just include the header files you need.

 ## The `osmium` Namespace

 Everything in the Osmium library is in the `osmium` namespace or in sub-namespaces.
-You'll likely encounter the `osmium::io` namespace for everything related to [Input and Output] and the `osmium::geom` namespace for geometry-related functionality, but there are some more.
+You'll likely encounter the `osmium::io` namespace for everything related to file input and output and the `osmium::geom` namespace for geometry-related functionality, but there are some more.

 Do not directly use anything in any sub-namespace called `detail`.
 Those classes and functions are for internal use only.

+Code in any `experimental` sub-namespace is experimental and might be removed or changed without notice.

 ## License

+This manual is available under the Creative Commons [Attribution-ShareAlike License version 4.0](http://creativecommons.org/licenses/by-sa/4.0/).

 The Osmium Library is available under the very liberal Boost Software License:

 Boost Software License - Version 1.0 - August 17th, 2003

 Permission is hereby granted, free of charge, to any person or organization obtaining a copy of the software and accompanying documentation covered by this license (the "Software") to use, reproduce, display, distribute, execute, and transmit the Software, and to prepare derivative works of the Software, and to permit third-parties to whom the Software is furnished to do so, all subject to the following:

 The copyright notices in the Software and this entire statement, including the above license grant, this restriction and the following disclaimer, must be included in all copies of the Software, in whole or in part, and all derivative works of the Software, unless such copies or derivative works are solely in the form of machine-executable object code generated by a source language processor.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.
 IN NO EVENT SHALL THE COPYRIGHT HOLDERS OR ANYONE DISTRIBUTING THE SOFTWARE BE LIABLE FOR ANY DAMAGES OR OTHER LIABILITY, WHETHER IN CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This manual is available under the Creative Commons [Attribution-ShareAlike License version 4.0](http://creativecommons.org/licenses/by-sa/4.0/).